Psychology Internship Training Program

 Research

 Interns may participate in program evaluation research and needs assessment.
-They may collaborate with other UCC staff and interns related to ongoing UCC research projects or may initiate their own projects.
-Research activity is supported through access to data and/or research participants, allocation of weekly research time (4 hours/week), and consultation on experimental design and analysis.
+They may initiate their own projects, or at times there may be opportunities to collaborate with other UCC staff and interns related to ongoing UCC research projects.
+Research activity is supported through allocation of weekly research time (4 hours/week).

 Administration